jjafuller/beercitycode-2017/README.md

 * Embrace the Suck: Thoughts on Perseverance from a Junior Dev
 * Fun with Application Security
 * Building a Multi-User Todo App with React Native, Swagger, and Couchbase Mobile
-* A Fundamental Formula for Microservices using Docker
 * Developing for Apple Watch with Swift